Last Updated on

 So How Much is Too Much?

 When cremating a beloved pet, you want to be smart about shopping around so that you don’t get ripped off.
-We hope our pricing research listed above has given you some guidance on the cost of pet cremation.
+We hope our local pricing research listed above has given you some guidance on the cost of pet cremation.
 On the other hand, a high-quality memorial tribute to a worthy animal truly is priceless.

 I did some searching for unique pet memorials and I came across this beautiful memorial to a trench dog Barry, who rescued 41 people during a battle in World War One.
 The memorial is located in a small pet cemetery in Paris, France.
 The inscription states –